 The two main options are typically injection foam leveling or grout leveling.
 Both have their pros and cons, so it's important to know what you're looking for.

-- Injection Foam Leveling: Often a good choice if you're looking for a low-mess solution, with smaller holes.
-Be aware, that even if your concrete floor is inside, this isn't the only option, but if you moving furniture, and floor coverings, isn't something you're able to do, this might be the way to go.
+- Injection Foam Leveling: Foam leveling is often a good choice if you're looking for a low-mess solution, with smaller holes.
+Be aware, that even if your concrete floor is inside, this isn't the only option, but if moving furniture and floor coverings isn't something you're able to do, this might be the way to go.

-- Stone Slurry Grout Leveling: This method is most often a less expensive option.
+- Stone Slurry Grout Leveling: The stone slurry grout method is most often a less expensive option.
 It does use larger holes, but does a better job of completely filling any voids you may have under the slab and it produces a more solid base than foam materials can give.

 Step 2: Concrete leveling process begins